edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 * When the ```FILE_GUID``` value is unchanged:
     - If new functionality is added due to new UEFI/PI Specification releases, increment the major number and reset the minor number to 0.
     - If new functionality is added due to other Industry Standard Specification releases, increment the major number and reset the minor number to 0.
+    - If new functionality is added due to other specifications, increment the major number and reset the minor number to 0.
     - If new functionality is added (not a result of an update to any specification), increment the minor number.
     - Increment the minor number only if new content is added to the ```MODULE_UNI_FILE``` file or adding comment block content (like adding ```# USAGE``` entries).